-Pro tip– as I peel off the tape, I press on the engraving with the adhesive side of one of the tape pieces to remove the surface metal shavings.
+Tip– Use the tape you peel off to pick up the engraving debris.
 Don’t use your hand to wipe across the surface as you could end up with embedded bits of metal in your hand.

 Using a jewelry hammer with a ball-peen head and an anvil, hammer the cut end of your spoon handle flat.
 Then use a mini grinder or hand files to smooth away the rough edges.
 I have links to both of these in the supplies list above.

 With pliers, grip the spoon handle near the top of the bowl and create a bend in the spoon.
 When you have the bend greater than 90-degrees you can use a small hammer or mallet to bend down the rest of the spoon handle.